Nubro24/KSP_Starship-kOS-Interface/README.md

 ### Known Issues:
 - **Kraken:**
     - The scripts have been designed for stock Kerbin, and it functions most reliably on a stock install.
 If you use planet mods that increase the size of the planet (e.g. KSRSS,RSS) the chances of a wobbly tower or other problems are significantly higher.
+    - Note by Nubro: I'm mostly editing the script in RSS, so Stock and KSRSS patches/fixes take longer
 - **Multiple ships/towers of the same name:**
     - Can cause issues where the wrong ship gets loaded during launch.
 - **Refueling on OLM is currently deactivated**